jrosen48/utk-homepage/content/post/2021-05-12-a-grab-bag-of-thoughts-for-a-first-time-nsf-panelist/index.md

 1. It is common to hear this from others who have previously served on a review panel, but it bears mentioning that it takes a lot of time!
 I think one rough way to estimate how much time it will take is to consider each proposal that you will review to be comparable in the time it will take to review as one journal article.
-Thus, the standard of refiewing eight proposals would, by this token, be roughly comparable to reviewing eight journal articles.
+Thus, the standard of reviewing eight proposals would, by this token, be roughly comparable to reviewing eight journal articles.
 In some ways, that's an over-estimate of how long the process of reviewing proposals will take, but when all is said and done (reading the proposals, writing feedback, logistically preparing for and